jbmay1497/where_is_here/README.md

 ```
 npm install
 ```
+Please also disable any adblock extensions while using the project as it can prevent the Google Maps API from working properly.
 ### Compiles and hot-reloads for development
 ```
 npm run serve
 ```
+The project runs on port 8080.
 ## Web App Info

 This project provides 2 coordinate based guessing games based ona latitude and longitude position: